 Penshurst Place and Gardens

-Ancestral home of the Sidney family since 1552, with a history going back six and half centuries, Penshurst Place has been described as "the grandest and most perfectly preserved example of a fortified manor house in all of England".
-The 11 acres of Gardens are as old as the original house - the walls and terraces were added in the Elizabethan era - and are divided into a series of self-contained garden rooms.
+Ancestral home of the Sidney family since 1552, though originally built in 1341, Penshurst Place has been described as "the grandest and most perfectly preserved example of a fortified manor house in all of England".
+The 11 acres of Gardens are as old as the original house - the walls and terraces were added in the Elizabethan era - and are divided into a series of selfcontained garden rooms.
 Each garden room offers an abundance of variety in form, foliage and bloom and ensures a continuous display from Spring to Autumn.

-Add to this over 5,000 roses, almost 500 fruit trees including one bearing pears mentioned by Shakespeare, 12,500 spring flowering tulip bulbs in the Italian Garden, a magnolia garden, ponds and fountains, ancient trees and parkland, lakes and woodland, globes and heraldic topiary and it is easy to see why Penshurst Place is one of Kent's most enduring and cherished gardens.
+Add to this an abundance of roses, 500 fruit trees including one bearing pears mentioned by Shakespeare, 12,500 Jewel of Spring tulips, a magnolia garden, ponds and fountains, ancient trees & parkland, lakes & woodland, globes & heraldic topiary - and it is easy to see why Penshurst Place is one of Kent's most enduring and cherished gardens.

 Facilities: Gift Shop, Garden Restaurant, Porcupine Pantry, Plant Centre, Toy Museum & Garden History Exhibition in Garden Tower.